Lisa Russell is the Founder & Executive Director of Educational Tutorial Services (ETS) founded in 1996.

-Creating partnerships and removing barriers for children in foster care
+Educational Tutorial Services creates partnerships and removes barriers for children in foster care

 Clearly, Lisa Russell has not finished her work yet.

 Lisa does a tremendous amount of charitable work for fine organizations including Pittsburgh’s Finest Fifty, Cystic Fibrosis, The National Children’s Cancer Foundation, The Leukemia and Lymphoma Society, World Vision and others.
-She was a social entrepreneur before it was a thing, and has always maintained E.T.S. as a mission driven company.
+She was a Social Entrepreneur before it became popular, and has always maintained ETS as a mission driven company.

 “For me, it has always been about giving back,” says Lisa.
 “Trying to make a difference in the lives of the children we serve.”